-Distance sales means that a supplier sells goods to private consumers or other types of customers in another Member State who are not registered for VAT purposes.
-The supplier takes care of the transport of the goods to the customers.
-The goods are transported from one Member State to another by or on behalf of the supplier.
+The most important form of e-commerce is distance sales in which the supplier - an online seller, including online marketplaces/platforms - sells and takes care of the transport of the goods to the customers.
+The goods are directly transported by or on behalf of the supplier to persons who are not registered for VAT purposes.
 Typical examples are mail-order companies, phone, tele-sales or physical goods ordered over the internet.
-The distance sales arrangements are not applicable to second-hand goods, new vehicles and works of art, for which special VAT rules apply.